 - If you selected Restore to the original location, consider that user credentials for restore procedure will be picked as follows:

-- Firstly, Veeam will try to use the account of the backup job that contains Oracle server VM, or the account which is currently logged in.
+- Firstly, Veeam will try to use the account of the backup job that contains Oracle server machine, or the account which is currently logged in.

 Specified account’s role in the Enterprise Manager should allow that user to restore Oracle databases.
 See the Providing Access Rights section for details.